-- 1. Do the NRs indicate a trend of ongoing related noncompliances or systematic problems with the establishment's food safety system? - 2.
-How much time has elapsed between associated NRs? - 3.
-Are there NRs that should have been associated with other NRs? - 4.
-Do the NRs establish that there is a persistent problem in the establishment's approach to addressing noncompliances (e.g., the establishment's procedures led to repeated noncompliances)? - I. Based on the answers to these questions, the FLS and IPP are to determine whether IPP are correctly identifying and documenting any trends of noncompliance and whether a Food Safety Assessment should be recommended.
+- A. The FLS is to review the details of the associated NRs or other related findings, IPP descriptions for determining why the events are associated, and other noncompliance history to determine whether the findings indicate a trend of ongoing noncompliance or systemic problems with the establishment's food safety system.
+The FLS is to ask the following questions regarding trends of noncompliance: - 1.
+Are the NRs related to immediate food safety concerns? - 2.
+Do they indicate ongoing issues with the written food safety programs? - 3.
+How much time has elapsed between associated NRs? - 4.
+Are there NRs that should have been associated with other NRs? - 5.
+Are there other findings not documented in an NR that are associated with the findings documented in the NR? - 6.
+Do the NRs establish that there is a persistent problem in the establishment's approach to addressing noncompliances (e.g., the establishment's procedures led to repeated noncompliances)? - B. Based on the answers to these questions, the FLS is to determine whether IPP are correctly identifying and documenting any trends of noncompliance or systemic problems, and whether a Food Safety Assessment should be recommended. - C. The FLS is to notify the DO of their evaluation when they determine the findings indicate there is an immediate food safety concern, ongoing noncompliance, or systemic problems with the food safety system.
+After reviewing the findings, the FLS and DO personnel are to refer to Chapter VI below to determine whether further enforcement action is warranted.